batoulalkarim/protecc/README.md

 ## Overview

-Attacc is a Uniswap V4 hook that allows developers and builders to create liquidity pools that automatically leverage Spark Protocol's sDAI and SparkLend.
+Protecc is a Uniswap V4 hook that allows developers and builders to create liquidity pools that automatically leverage Spark Protocol's sDAI and SparkLend.
 Hooks can enable liquidity providers to earn yield on their liquidity if the pools are created with ETH or DAI.

 ### Context